kubernetes/minikube/docs/vmdriver-none.md

 This document is written for system integrators who are familiar with minikube, and wish to run it within a customized VM environment.

-`--vm-driver=none` allows advanced minikube users to skip VM creation, allowing minikube to be run on an user-supplied VM.
+`--vm-driver=none` allows advanced minikube users to skip VM creation, allowing minikube to be run on a user-supplied VM.

 ## What operating systems are supported?